heyxyz/hey/README.md

 ### Update lock file

-We use `pnpm` to update the lock file.
+We trust `pnpm` to keep our lock file fresh and fabulous!

 ```bash
 script/clean-branches